AbdallahHemdan/TIL/README.md

 > “In JavaScript, variables don't have types, values do.”

+> “In React, The component that owns a piece of the state, should be the one modifying”

 ## TODO
 - [HTTP response status codes]()
 - [argc and argv]()